Surgical Procedures for Tubal Sterilization

 Fig. 3.
 Madlener technique.
 A. A loop of the ampullary portion of the tube is elevated and then both segments are crushed with a hemostat.
 B. A strand of nonabsorbable suture material is used to ligate the tube over the crushed area.
 No tissue is excised.
 The devascularized loop of tube undergoes aseptic necrosis.

-The Irving procedure was introduced as a technique for ligation and division of the oviduct at the time of cesarean section (Fig. 4).
-This technique was developed due to the perceived higher failure rates for traditional tubal sterilization when performed at cesarean section, possibly caused by increased hypertrophy and vascularity of the oviducts in the immediate postpartum period.
+The Irving procedure was introduced as a technique for ligation and division of the oviduct at the time of cesarean delivery (Fig. 4).
+This technique was developed due to the perceived higher failure rates for traditional tubal sterilization when performed at cesarean, possibly caused by increased hypertrophy and vascularity of the oviducts in the immediate postpartum period.
 In the technique as originally described, the tube is divided at approximately the ampullary–isthmic junction.
 With the ends of the suture left long, the proximal tube is buried within the substance of the myometrium on the anterior uterine surface just above the insertion of the round ligament.
 However, the tube may be buried posteriorly if this is more convenient (see Fig. 4B).
 The end of the distal portion of the tube is buried between leaves of the broad ligament.
-When the procedure is performed at the time of cesarean section, as the uterus undergoes involution, the buried proximal ends of the tubes become more and more compressed and eventually become obliterated.
-The Irving procedure is not recommended as an interval procedure, although when performed in the puerperal period, it is highly effective and has a low failure rate.13
+When the procedure is performed at the time of cesarean, as the uterus undergoes involution, the buried proximal ends of the tubes become more and more compressed and eventually become obliterated.
+The Irving procedure is not recommended as an interval procedure, although when performed in the puerperal period, it is highly effective and has a low failure rate.14

 Fig. 4.
 Irving procedure.
 A. The tube is divided in the region of the ampullary–isthmic junction, and the ends of the suture are kept long for traction and for use in the subsequent steps of the procedure.
 B. Using blunt dissection, a tunnel is made within the substance of the uterine myometrium and the proximal tube is pulled into this chamber and sutured in place.
 C. The distal tube is then buried within the substance of the broad ligament.
 Additional sutures may be necessary to close the defect within the mesosalpinx and adjacent broad ligament as a result of the previous dissection.

 The Uchida technique for tubal sterilization is shown in Figure 5.
 A saline-epinephrine solution is injected into the subserosal area of the tube, causing the muscular tube to separate from the serosa.
 The ballooned serosa is incised, and the muscular tube is withdrawn.
 A 5-cm section of the tube is then excised and the proximal end ligated.
 A purse-string suture is applied.
-The procedure may be extended so as to include fimbriectomy and removal of the isthmus and ampulla with another suture placed around the mesosalpinx.
+The procedure may be extended so as to include fimbriectomy and removal of the isthmus and ampulla with another suture placed around the mesosalpinx.6, 14

 Fig. 5.
 Uchida technique.
 A. A subserosal injection of a saline-epinephrine solution is made in the region of the tubal ampulla.
 B. The serosa is then incised with the scissors, exposing the muscular layer of the tube.
 A segment of the muscular layer is elevated while the serosa is simultaneously stripped back over the proximal and distal segments.
 C. The proximal portion of the muscular tube is ligated and excised.
 The proximal ligated segment then drops back beneath the serosa.
 D. A purse-string suture is placed around the distal tube and tied.
 Additional sutures may be needed to close the defect in the mesosalpinx and adjacent broad ligament involved in the earlier dissection.